zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 ) → Tuple[BaseEstimator, BaseEstimator]
 ```

-Fit both the Concrete-ML and its equivalent float estimators.
+Fit both the Concrete ML and its equivalent float estimators.

 **Args:**